 Where to Stay in Yosemite National Park in Winter: Rush Creek Lodge, 100%.

 Before I get to the best things to do in Yosemite in winter, I just have to tell you about the absolute dream of a lodge I stayed at, Rush Creek Lodge.
-I researched quite a few accommodation options in Yosemite before going, and this one really caught my interest.
-Rush Creek provides more of an experience than just a stay, and really provides all the different aspects you could possibly want in a winter stay in Yosemite.
+I researched quite a few Yosemite accommodation options before going, and this one really caught my interest.
+Rush Creek provides more of an experience than just a stay, and really provides all the different aspects you could possibly want in a lodging near Yosemite in winter.
 It’s far more affordable in the winter months, too.

 Gathered around a central pool and spa area, Rush Creek’s spacious rooms and buildings all have the cozy feel of a remote log cabin high in the mountains, maybe with a fire going and a warm cup of tea. 😛 Really though, our room had a furnace that we burned each night to warm ourselves up after a long day of hiking!
 It was awesome for a crisp winter day in Yosemite.